Return to Never Land: Accolades

 Breslin was nominated for a 2003 Young Artist Award as Best Performance in a Voice-Over Role at the 24th Young Artist Awards.

 Home media

 Return to Never Land was released on VHS and DVD on August 20, 2002, and it took in only lukewarm sales.
 In November 2007, the film was released in a "Pixie-Powered Edition" and was also released in a Peter Pan trilogy, along with the Peter Pan Platinum Edition and Tinker Bell in December 2008.

 The film was released on Blu-ray in August 2013, after the first Blu-ray release of Peter Pan.
 It was reprinted on Blu-ray in June 2018 as a Disney Movie Club Exclusive.

+Video game

+A tie-in video game, Disney's Peter Pan: Return to Never Land was released on Game Boy Advance in 2002.
+That same year, the video game Peter Pan: Adventures in Never Land was released in North America under the title Return to Never Land.